drojaazu/chrgfx/README.md

     7|       |0  15|       |8
       GGGRRRRR      xBBBBBGG

-It's important to specify if the color data is little or big endian so it can be properly processed on the local machine .
+It's important to specify if the color data is little or big endian so it can be properly processed on the local machine.

-(It's important to note that endianness does not matter in memory.
+(It's also important to note that endianness does not matter while in memory.
 Data is always stored with most significant bits to the "left" and less significant bits to the "right."
-Endianness only matters in data stored as a file, with which we are obviously working.)
+Endianness only matters as data stored in a file, with which we are obviously working.)

 Note that a color data is only for devices which have colors with RGB components.
 Hardware that uses YIQ or other such non-RGB colorspaces will need a pre-defined palette of color approximations.